gothinkster/react-redux-realworld-example-app/README.md

 - GET and display paginated lists of articles
 - Favorite articles
 - Follow other users
+- Just going to add something new here

 **The general page breakdown looks like this:**